 Latex mattresses are similar to memory foam–they offer excellent pressure relief and responsiveness, but they are a little more firm and bouncy.
 In mattresses, latex is either synthetic, blended, or 100% natural.
 Natural latex is the most durable and the most expensive; it’s made from the sap of a rubber tree and processed using either the Talalay or Dunlop method.
 Dunlop is typically more dense and firm, while Talalay is slightly softer.
 Both are extremely durable.

 Blended and synthetic latex breaks down faster than natural latex, but they feel quite similar, so if you’re on a tighter budget, you can consider these options.

 Considering Your Sleeping Position

 Your sleeping position plays a large part in how comfortable your mattress feels.
-In fact, it might be the number one thing you need to think about before buying a new mattress, especially if you’re buying one online without trying it first.
+In fact, it might be the number one thing you need to think about before buying a new mattress, especially if you’re buying a mattress online without trying it first.

 Side-sleeping is the most common way we choose to sleep, and it’s also the healthiest (over 40 percent of Americans sleep on their sides).
 Those who sleep on their sides are less likely to snore, develop acid reflux, and wake up with aches and pains.
 Side sleepers should choose a medium to a medium-firm mattress that balances both softness and support.
 A medium mattress supports the hips, spine, and shoulders while offering some cushioning to sensitive pressure points.

 If you’re one of the 8 percent who sleeps on their backs, you’re in the best position for a healthy sleep posture.
 Because your back is flat on the mattress, there’s little risk of bending or twisting your back into an uncomfortable position and waking up in pain.
 However, back sleepers are at a higher risk for snoring or sleep apnea.

 If you already suffer from one of these breathing conditions, try sleeping on a higher loft pillow or wedge pillow to slightly elevate the head.
 Back sleepers can also try using an adjustable bed frame to alleviate snoring or acid reflux.